danylaksono/geomorpher/docs/api.md

 - `createProj4Projection(projDefinition)`: Node-only helper that wraps `proj4` and returns `{ toGeo }`.
 Throws if `proj4` is unavailable or you call it in the browser.
 - `parseCSV(text)`: lightweight CSV parser that yields an array of objects keyed by column name—convenient for transforming statistical tables before enrichment.
 - `createGridCartogramFeatureCollection(...)` and `normalizeCartogramInput(...)`: helpers for turning waffle/grid cartogram inputs into FeatureCollections GeoMorpher can consume.

+Adapter helper exports
+- `createLeafletIcon(normalized)`: helper that converts a normalized glyph result into a `L.divIcon` (useful for tests or manual icon creation).
+- `createMapLibreMarkerData(normalized)`: returns `{ element, markerOptions }` suitable for creating a `maplibregl.Marker` from a normalized glyph result.
+These helpers are re-exported from `src/adapters/*/index.js` and from the top-level `src/index.js` for convenience.

 ---